How to Relearn a Language: 13 Practical Tips to Regain Language Fluency

 A language exchange works like this: let’s say you’re a native English speaker who wants to brush up on German.
 You’re going to have to look for a German native speaker who wants to brush up on English.
 So you trade languages, your English for his/her German.
 It’s a win-win!
 (And it’s free!)

-You can use video chat on the website or talk to your language partner through Skype.
+You can chat on the websites or talk to your language partner through Skype.
 The interactive nature of this experience is priceless to someone trying to resurrect a language.
 Your partner can help you with immediate feedback on your conversational skills and can also answer lingering questions about language usage.

 If you want to take it a step further, and don’t mind shelling out some dough, you can go for online private tutoring.
 It’s often not as expensive as it sounds, plus it has the benefits of personalized and targeted lessons.
 Remember the online tests that you took earlier?
 You can gear your lessons specifically to those topics that you discovered need work.